-For New Year's Eve, you may already have a fancy dinner planned, but if you're looking for something traditional and low-key, join us for Italian-style lentils, a traditional Mediterranean meal for good luck in the coming year.
-We could all use some of that!
+For New Years' Eve, you may already have a fancy dinner planned.
+If you are looking for something low-key after a busy few weeks, try our simple lentils with chard, a traditional Mediterranean dish for luck in the new year.